 Disability Support Pension

 As your child approaches 16, it’s a good idea to contact Centrelink to discuss applying for a disability support pension for your child.
-You can also arrange to swap to Carer Payment and/or Carer Allowance for caring for an adult with disability for yourself.

 Health Care Card